vue-final/vue-final-modal/README.md

 ## Roadmap

-If you have any ideas for optimization of `vue-final-modal`, feel free to open issues.
+If you have any ideas for optimization of `vue-final-modal`, feel free to open [issues](https://github.com/hunterliu1003/vue-final-modal/issues) or [pull request](https://github.com/hunterliu1003/vue-final-modal/pulls).

 These are the features that will be added in the comming weeks:

 - draggable modal
-- resizable
+- resizable modal
 - duplicate overlay property
 - dynamic emit modal component with vue directive like:
   - `this.$modal.show('hello-world')`
   - `this.$modal.hide('hello-world')`
+- support Vue 3.0